travelgateX/documentation-site/content/distribution/file-loads/masters/destinations.md

 * If a group does not exist then it is created.

-* Existing meal plans that are not referenced are not removed.
+* Existing groups that are not referenced are not removed.

-* If an existing meal plan has to be removed from system then you have to contact with TravelgateX.
+* If an existing group has to be removed from system then you have to contact with TravelgateX.

-* If there is any problem with a meal plan's information then it is omitted (and logged) but the load continues.
+* If there is any problem with a group's information then it is omitted (and logged) but the load continues.

 </br>